johadls0224/johadls0224/README.md

 - 📫 How to reach me   *jdelossantos@gmail.com*

-- ⚡ Fun fact:   *A combination of great enthusiasm and and coffee addicted*
+- ⚡ Fun fact:   *A combination of great enthusiasm and coffee addicted*

  - 👨‍👦‍👦 &nbsp;  who enjoys solving challenges as long as they work the first time :)